Aindrila Roy

 Column: Unalienable – Reflections on Independence and Belonging More by Nandini Patwardhan

-Nandita Chowdhury Bose is a journalist, writer, and editor.
-In the past, she has worked at publications like India Today and Society.
-Since moving to the United States, she has been a freelance communications professional.
-More by Nandita Chowdhury Bose
+Nandita Chowdhury Bose is Contributing Editor at India Currents.
+In Mumbai, she worked at India Today and Society magazines, besides other digital publications.
+In the United States, she has been a communications consultant.
+More by Nandita Bose

 Neha Kirpal